hyperledger/toc/project-incubation-exit.md

     -   Project is set up with Continuous Integration
     -   All project repos have implemented the [common repository structure](./repository-structure.md)

+-   Security

+    The project must identify key contact points to address security related questions and concerns.
+    Some of the other responsibilities for them include:

+    -   Address automated alerts, such as depend-a-bot, in a timely manner.

+    -   Participate in Hyperledger Foundation wide security discussions.

 -   CII Badge

     A team seeking to graduate from *Incubation* shall have started the